 |

-Talk Description.
-Onshore oil and gas seeps are well known across SE Asia and drew the early explorers to the region as far back as 1865, with the first commercial success coming soon after in 1885 in N.E.
+Talk Description Onshore oil and gas seeps are well known across SE Asia and drew the early explorers to the region as far back as 1865, with the first commercial success coming soon after in 1885 in N.E.
 Sumatra and the formation of the Royal Dutch Company in 1880.
 The rest is history.

 Offshore seepage detection using multiple pass, satellite SAR (Synthetic Aperture Radar) is now established as a viable exploration technology for screening offshore basins for active oil seeps, especially in remote or deep water basins.
 However, the technique is not universally effective and best results require both optimal acquisition conditions (specifically wind speed) and a leaky basin system.
 Such seepage enhancement factors can be basin overpressure, recent or present day generation from rich oil -prone source rocks, active tectonics and high GOR oils.
 In parts of S.E.
 Asia, many of these key controls on trap leakage exist, particularly in tectonically active basins with shallow cutting faults to surface.
 However, some geochemical factors such as the waxy (low GOR) nature of lacustrine oils from the Palaeogene syn-rift mega-sequences may mitigate against seep formation in contrast to leakage from the Miocene post-rift mega-sequences.